 If you know my family in “real life,” or if you’ve been following this page since I started it in the spring, you’ve probably noticed that we go to Grounds for Sculpture in Hamilton, NJ a lot.
-It’s actually our longest-running Membership we have, going on 10 years now I believe!
+It’s actually our longest-running Membership we have, going on 12 years now I believe!
 Even though I grew up about 25 minutes from Grounds for Sculpture, I didn’t hear about it until I was in my 20s and saw someone post pictures on Facebook of a “day date” they went on there.
 As soon as I saw the pics, I knew it would be somewhere Harry and I would enjoy going.
 After our first visit, I knew I’d want to go often, so we became Members.
 We enjoyed going there in every season, celebrated special occasions at the restaurant on premises, Rat’s, and we even got engaged on the Monet Bridge while celebrating my 30th birthday.

 So have your heard of Grounds for Sculpture?
 Have you been there?

 I find that almost every time I post pictures of Grounds for Sculpture, someone I know comments or messages me asking me about it.
 It’s a bit of a hidden gem in the area, and I don’t think many people realize that it’s very kid friendly.
 Grounds for Sculpture was founded by artist and philanthropist, Seward Johnson in 1992.
 It’s located on the former New Jersey State Fairgrounds and is home to nearly 300 contemporary sculptures across the 42 beautiful acres.
 According to the website, more than 700 artists have had their work on view at Grounds for Sculpture, and the current collection contains pieces by 150 artists.
-While Seward Johnson passed away recently in 2020, his mark is all over the grounds.
+While Seward Johnson passed away in 2020, his mark is all over the grounds.
 Many of the sculptures are made by him, and some of them are actually OF him!

 Obviously, Grounds for Sculpture is a great destination the art aficionado, but you don’t need to be a connoisseur to enjoy yourself.
 It’s simply a beautiful, peaceful place where you can get the relaxing benefits of being outside in nature with the bonus of being exposed to art.
 I love that I have my favorite spots there, but I also feel like I’m always discovering something new.
 There are often new exhibits (especially in the indoor galleries), sculptures are sometimes rotated on display, and there are just THAT many little “secret” paths and hidden features.
 Another thing I love about it is that it never feels overly crowded.
 Currently, they are limiting admission and requiring advance reservations, but I felt like this in the past, too.
 I really appreciated this when we had two young toddlers because it’s one of the few places that I felt comfortable letting them “run free” out of the stroller without worrying that I’d lose them in a crowd.